-‘House of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?
+‘House Of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?

 — House of Cards News (@hocnewsita) February 15, 2017

 It is purely speculative at this point whether Trump’s unconventional presidency will influence the political drama that has a knack for predicting real political events.
 The “we make terror” promo is likely in reference to Frank Underwood declaring war in the House of Cards Season 4 finale.
-This move served to distract the public from the Washington Heralds story that exposes Underwood’s corruption.
-The war will also help secure his Presidency against a much younger and inexperience Republican Will Conway, played by Joel Kinnaman.
+This move served to distract the public from the Washington Herald’s story that exposes Underwood’s corruption.
+The war will also help secure his presidency against a much younger and inexperienced Republican Will Conway, played by Joel Kinnaman.

 USA